 Users and their needs

 The core users of OAPM are principally offshore oil and gas operators.
 Over the course of the demonstration project 7 oil and gas operators signed the OAPM evaluation agreement to assess the service.
-The OAPM project has identified a number of user requirements in the oil and gas community for the identification of offshore pollution around oil and gas infrastructure that may result from operations or third party activity.
-User requirements can be consolidated into broad topics of area of interest, timeliness, quality of deliverables, frequency of deliverables, and confidence of interpretation.
-These user requirements were found to vary greatly depending on the application of the information within oil and gas companies, i.e. environment, crisis management, operations etc. therefore the user requirements must undergo analysis to establish the most favourable initial requirements for the system.
-The end user requirements are driving the OAPM system development.
+The OAPM project identified a number of user requirements in the oil and gas community for the identification of offshore pollution around infrastructure that may result from operations or third party activity.
+User requirements were consolidated into broad topics of area of interest, timeliness, quality of deliverables, frequency of deliverables, and confidence of interpretation.
+These user requirements were found to vary greatly depending on the application of the information within oil and gas companies, i.e. environment, crisis management, operations etc. therefore the user requirements were analysed to establish the most favourable initial requirements for the system.
+The end user requirements drove the OAPM system development.

 The OAPM service has a global remit.
-For the purposes of the project, OAPM is providing a pre-operational demonstration over several different geographical targets, including the North Sea, Gulf of Mexico and Sarawak.
+For the purposes of the project, OAPM provided a pre-operational demonstration over several different geographical targets, including the North Sea, Gulf of Mexico and Sarawak.
 CGG were delighted to obtain sustained collaboration and full participation from a significant number of O&G operators, as well as intelligence sharing exercises with government departments throughout the demonstration.

 Service/ system concept

-OAPM aims to provide end users with an enhanced understanding of the distribution, extent and source of pollution slicks around their offshore assets in a cost-effective manner.
-The information from the OAPM service is served via web-based delivery mechanisms.
-End users can visualise and interrogate critical slick information layers, which are complemented by summary reports.
+OAPM provides end users with an enhanced understanding of the distribution, extent and source of pollution slicks around their offshore assets in a cost-effective manner.
+The information from the OAPM service was served via web-based delivery mechanisms.
+End users visualised and interrogated critical slick information layers, which were complemented by summary reports.

-The diagram below outlines the high-level system architecture of the main system.
+The diagram below outlines the high-level system architecture of the OAPM system.

 Space Added Value

-Since the start of the demonstration over 450 Sentinel-1A and B scenes have been processed and interpreted, this will continue to increase throughout the year-long demonstration period.
-The online portal provides the OAPM results with a consistent viewing mechanism and approach to monitoring pollution surrounding offshore assets within multiple AOIs.
+Throughout the pilot demonstration over 3020 Sentinel-1A and B scenes were processed and interpreted, in addition to tasked high-resolution SAR acquisitions.
+The online portal provides the OAPM results (some 10,750 slicks) with a consistent viewing mechanism and approach to monitoring pollution surrounding offshore assets within multiple AOIs.
 The portal is available to all signed-up end users including Oil Spill Response Limited and key oil and gas operators.
-To ensure that end users receive targeted information a system of alert or awareness reporting is in place that automatically emails end users when anomalous activity is recorded.
+To ensure that end users receive targeted information, a system of alert or awareness reporting is in place that automatically emails end users when anomalous activity is recorded.

-For further information on the status of the OAPM demonstration, please contact the Project Manager.
+For further information on the status of the OAPM project, please contact the Project Manager.